Jim-Duke/bumbyextras/Source/abide_with_me/README.md

    Change and decay in all around I see.
    O Thou who changes not, abide with me!

+3. Come not in terrors as the King of kings,
+   But kind and good, with healing on Thy wings;
+   Tears for all woes, a heart for every plea;
+   O Friend of sinners, thus abide with me!

-3. I need Thy presence every passing hour:
+4. I need Thy presence every passing hour:
    What but thy grace can foil the tempter's power?
    Who like Thyself my guide and stay can be?
    Through cloud and sunshine, O abide with me!

-4. I fear no foe, with Thee at hand to bless:
+5. I fear no foe, with Thee at hand to bless:
    Ills have no weight, and tears no bitterness.
    Where is death's sting? where, grave, thy victory?
    I triumph still, if Thou abide with me!

-5. Hold Thou Thy Cross before my closing eyes,
+6. Hold Thou Thy Cross before my closing eyes,
    Shine through the gloom, and point me to the skies:
    Heaven's morning breaks, and earth's vain shadows flee;
    In life, in death, O Lord, abide with me!